proton-charge/positron-website/src/pages/index.md

         image_alt: Research
         content: >-
           From well known engineering practices and patterns to the edge of what's known.

+          To be ready to the future requires understanding the latest developments and having the know-how to turn it into real value.

-Our research engineers specialize in transforming the latest available research in Data Science and Machine Learning into direct value through innovative solutions.
+          Our research engineers specialize in transforming the latest available advances in computer science into direct value through innovative solutions.
         actions:
           - label: Learn More
             url: /approach